mkurz/SQLServerScripter/README.md

 If you have a look in the source code you will recognize that you can easily change the parameters for the generated script by changing the `ScriptingOptions` properties.

 Just FYI (but probably not relevant for you anyway):
-The NuGet packages you see in `/bin/nuget` were copied over from [Microsoft's SQL Tools Service](https://github.com/Microsoft/sqltoolsservice/tree/7ef81d0e5409dab6ba999b21f5214fc43bd0f08c/bin/nuget) - which is (also) used in [Visual Studio Code mssql plugin](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql).
+The NuGet packages you see in `/bin/nuget` were copied over from [Microsoft's SQL Tools Service](https://github.com/Microsoft/sqltoolsservice/tree/7ef81d0e5409dab6ba999b21f5214fc43bd0f08c/bin/nuget) - which is (also) used in the [Visual Studio Code mssql plugin](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql).

 ## Hint